jipson7/unix-lm-toolkit/README.md

 ##Scripts

 extract_year.sh - Takes a directory containing google ngram files (with gz compression), extracts them, extracts a specified year, and places the processed files in a user specified folder.
-Note: Defalt behaviour is to delete gz files after processing, to save space.
-Use the --keep-originals flag to change this behaviour.

 buildlm.sh - Shell script to build a binary LM from a text file, requires toolkit to be installed